 Allow me to express the weight of the ideas behind proposing this technique with a quote: “So, live as if you were living already for the second time and as if you had acted the first time as wrongly as you are about to act now!” ― Viktor E. Frankl, Man’s Search for Meaning

 Finally, once you have made your decision, you will need to be a good support for yourself.
-If you’re feeling lost in life and thinking ‘I don’t know what I want to do next’, you're actually at a moment that will inevitably lead to a major change.
+If you’re feeling lost in life, you're actually at a moment that will inevitably lead to a major change.
 And, changes often don’t come easy, even when they are for the better.
 Perhaps your change will mean investing time, money and a lot of effort before it can be realised.

 Therefore, prepare to go through the change with an attitude of acceptance and non-judgement.
 Embrace your decision, and all that comes with it.
 The ideal state to step into your new life is with plenty of self-love.
 Self-kindness prepares you to function and perform optimally and live a healthy and rewarding life.

 You might remember my not-so-original experience about the realisation of how pointless my life was.
-In case you wondered how it turned out for me: here I am, doing the work I always described as my ideal job.
+In case you wondered how it turned out for me: here I am, doing what I love and with a great work life balance.
 When I was younger and used to talk about my dream career, I didn’t think it was actually possible.
 Yet, after going through the steps above, the path opened itself.

 In the meantime, I went through many other massive changes, internally and externally.
 And, I have another disclosure for you.
-To be honest, ’I don’t know what I want to do with my life’ is a thought that has never fully left my side.
+To be honest, ’I feel lost' is a thought that has never fully left my side.
 Indeed, it has reappeared in many instances, professionally and personally.

-When you realise that you don’t know what to do next in your life, don’t succumb to anxiety.
+When you realise that you are feeling lost or adrift, don’t succumb to anxiety.
 As scary as it may be, feeling this way is actually an insight that will send you on a path of never accepting purposelessness or inertness.
-So, embrace the voice shouting ‘I don’t know what I want to do with my life’ and embark on discovering your next journey! •
+So, embrace your inner voice and make these solid steps to discover your next journey! •

 Are you a happiness.com member?
 Sign up for free to enjoy: